-With the UK as grey and miserable as it has been in 2018 so far, it’s no wonder so many people have already booked their spring and summer beach holidays!
+With the UK as grey and miserable as it is, it’s no wonder so many people have already booked their spring and summer beach holidays!

 If you’re among them (or you’re thinking of booking soon), make sure you try out our top tips when you hit the sand.